warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

-If the object can be serialized, or if the first function returns a serializeable state object, then the application may be able to shut down and be resumed in between the generation of the first message and the receipt of the second (if you offer serialization, make sure to warn authors against using the same state object twice, since this will hurt security).
+If the object can be serialized, or if the first function returns a serializeable state object, then the application may be able to shut down and be resumed in between the generation of the first message and the receipt of the second (so the two users don't have to be online at the same time).
+If you offer serialization, make sure to warn authors against using the same state object twice, since this will hurt security.

 For two different libraries to interoperate, they must use the same key length.
 They must also encode the same password in the same way, as well